Sigma-Erebus/MGT-Thesis-Repository/README.md

 When opening the `Scaling Tests.xlsx` There are multiple ways of viewing the data, each comparing runs differently.
 Each of the different ways of viewing data has green drop-downs in the top left of the sheet which allow you to select which data to view.
 ## Scaling Test Trace Files

 The `Scaling Test Trace Files` folder contains the trace files for each individual test, which can be cross-referenced with the raw data to be found in the `Scaling Tests.xlsx` file.
-These `.uba` files, need to be opened with Unreal's UbaVisualizer tool (Found in `Engine\Binaries\Win64\UnrealBuildAccelerator\x64\UbaVisualizer.exe`)
+These `.uba` files, need to be opened with Unreal's UbaVisualizer tool (Found in `Engine\Binaries\Win64\UnrealBuildAccelerator\x64\UbaVisualizer.exe`).
+4 of the 216 runs have unfortunately lost their trace files due to accidental overwrites, these have been marked as 'Lost' in the Excel file.